 If you don’t know much about feta, you probably didn’t realize that there are numerous varieties of this wonderful cheese.
 Feta originally came from Greece is traditionally made with sheep’s milk.
 Sometimes goat milk is added to mix as well.

-Feta can be dry or moist, creamy or crumbly, salty or smooth – it all depends on what milk is used and how it is made.
+Feta can be dry or moist, creamy or crumbly, salty or smooth.
+It can also be made by a variety of different milks, like sheep, cow and goat milk.
 Here are some of my personal favorite varieties of feta that you can use in this pasta salad with feta, depending on what characteristics you prefer.

 - Greek Feta is made with combination of sheep milk and goat milk, has a salty and tangy flavor with a dry and crumbly texture.